 For Publishers and Developers

 The Spritz engine is the “brains” behind our spritzing technology.
-The engine is lightweight and uses our patent-pending technologies to process and display content.
+The engine is lightweight and uses our patented technologies to process and display content.
 The Spritz engine requires few system resources to process inbound content streams, making it easy for content publishers and developers to integrate spritzing into their solutions.
 And since most of the work performed in the engine is text processing, extremely high spritzing speeds can be achieved, even on legacy devices and systems.